ryanattick/rpProject/README.md

 ## Set Up
-There are two steps for developer setup of this app:
+There are three steps for developer setup of this app:
 - npm install
 - npm run build
 - npm run start